 Journalists simply can’t do it all.

-The Solution: Provide the whole package
+The Solution: Provide the whole package with media kits.

 So, here’s how we can help.
 Whenever possible we provide digital media kits.
 More than a press release, we include visual elements to aid in the story like photography, graphics or videos.
 Even if a journalist doesn’t run these elements, the visual aids can help them gain a full understanding of the content.
 Providing the digital element saves them the trip, the time, and ultimately helps them meet their requirements of their publication.

 For clients that are telling their story often, we simplify the kit further by creating a press page on their website.
 We fill the page with with professional photography, supplemental videos, bios and past releases, so journalist have one-stop access to all the information they need.